 Art History Teaching Resources (AHTR) is a peer-populated platform for art history teachers.
-AHTR is home to a constantly evolving and collectively authored online repository of art history teaching content including, but not limited to, lesson plans, video introductions to museums, book reviews, image clusters, and classroom and museum activities.
+AHTR is home to an evolving and collectively authored online repository of art history teaching content including, but not limited to, lesson plans, video introductions to museums, book reviews, image clusters, and classroom and museum activities.
 The site promotes discussion and reflection around new ways of teaching and learning in the art history classroom through a peer-populated blog and fosters a collaborative virtual community for art history instructors at all career stages.

 On this constantly evolving site, you’ll find templates for some of the art history survey assignments and exams, chronologically arranged lesson plans and PPTs, thematic teaching plans and image clusters, and syllabi for a range of art history survey models.
 Take them and use them as a start for bigger and better things!
 If you can’t find what you’re looking for it’s because we don’t have that content yet; could you—or someone you know—fill in the gaps?
 If so, please email us or share the site with them.